Clinical-Genomics/MIP/documentation/README.md

 Lists are supplied as repeated flag entries on the command line or in the config using the yaml format for arrays.
 Only flags that will actually be used needs to be specified and MIP will check that all required parameters are set before submitting to SLURM.

-Program parameters always begins with "p" followed by a capital letter.
-Program parameters can be set to "0" \(=off\), "1" \(=on\) and "2" \(=dry run mode\).
-Any progam can be set to dry run mode and MIP will create sbatch scripts, but not submit them to SLURM.
-MIP can be restarted from any module, but you need to supply previous dependent programs in dry run mode to ensure proper file handling.
+Recipe analysis parameters can be set to "0" \(=off\), "1" \(=on\) and "2" \(=dry run mode\).
+Any recipe can be set to dry run mode and MIP will create sbatch scripts, but not submit them to SLURM.
+MIP can be restarted from any recipe, but you need to supply previous upstream dependent receipes in dry run mode to ensure proper file handling.

 MIP will overwrite data files when reanalyzing, but keeps all "versioned" sbatch scripts for traceability.